peethree/machine-learning/README.md

 #

 I wanted to have a look for myself after having seen the tv show "Mindhunter" where a special FBI agent is convinced the perpetrator must be of black ethnicity when all his victims are black.
-On Kaggle.com I found a csv file with 638454 rows of data on killings.
+On Kaggle.com I found a data set with 638454 rows of data on killings, containint many categories.
 I then looked into machine learning models.
 There are many algorithms to choose from on scikit-learn.org.
-At first, not too much thought went into picking the algorithm, luckilly a lot of the algorithm models can be fitted in the same fashion.
+Not too much thought went into picking the algorithm, I was trying things out. luckilly a lot of the algorithm models can be fitted in the same fashion.
 So it's little effort to try out multiple.
 Some models seem to compute slightly faster than others but I have yet to measure and compare their performance.

  #